Kett History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
-Their name reveals that an early member was a person who had acquired the nickname of the kite, which was originally derived from the Old English word cyta, which means wild and insatiable.
+The earliest origins of the Kett surname date from the ancient Anglo-Saxon culture of Britain.
+Their name reveals that an early member was a person who had acquired the nickname of the kite, which was originally derived from the Old English word cyta, referring to the "kite" the bird of prey.
 In this case the original bearer of the surname earned this name due to their wild, and high-spirited nature.

 Early Origins of the Kett family

 The surname Kett was first found in Norfolk where Richard Kete was listed in the Pipe Rolls of Norfolk in 1166.
 Years later, Richard Kyte was listed in the Assize Rolls for Somerset in 1243; William Ket in the Hundredorum Rolls for Norfolk in 1275; Peter le Kyte in the Subsidy Rolls for Sussex in 1327; and John Kette in the Subsidy Rolls for Cumberland in 1327.
 Ralph atte Kete was found in the Pipe Rolls for Kent in 1292.

 In Yorkshire, Hugo Kyte was listed in the Yorkshire Poll Tax Rolls of 1379.
 Again in Norfolk, but much later, John Kyte, was Rector of Wolferton in 1507.

 This web page shows only a small excerpt of our Kett research.
 Another 130 words (9 lines of text) covering the years 1632, 1660, 1766, 1739, 1783, 1790, 1549, 1549, 1483, 1547, 1589, 1761, 1766, 1537, 1513, 1521, 1521, 1537 and 1537 are included under the topic Early Kett History in all our PDF Extended History products and printed products wherever possible.